There’s no doubt that Kajabi and WordPress are great platforms to showcase your business and digital content.

 What makes the Pipeline builder more impressive is its drag-and-drop feature.
 You can access all of this on the marketing tab located on your dashboard.

 Both platforms have website themes and offer free general ones that you can modify to your liking.

 If you’d like to quickly build a great-looking website without the coding, a Kajabi site is your best option.
-If you prefer more customization and choices for themes, WordPress is your best friend.
+WordPress is your best friend if you prefer more customization and choices for themes.

-Let’s say you used Kajabi, and you’re ready to design and set up your site.
-You have the choice to use the theme that was automatically installed, or you can pick one from the free premium themes of Kajabi.
+Let’s say you used Kajabi and are ready to design and set up your site.
+You can choose to use the theme that was automatically installed, or you can pick one from the free premium themes of Kajabi.

-This platform also gives you the freedom to pick different themes for each of your digital products.
+This platform also allows you to pick different themes for your digital products.

 WordPress is a free and open-source content management system, so it’s highly changeable.
 You can choose from thousands of free and paid themes and design your website whichever you want.
 But the disadvantage of this is the steep learning curve, and it’s time-consuming.

 It’s possible to have a drag-and-drop feature in building your website on WordPress, but you’ll need to pay to enjoy full access.
 Some of these plugins are Elementor Pro and Divi.